epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 	git commit -m "Configuration for MIP Local"
 	```

-6. Run the setup script, twice if required.
+6. Run the setup script, twice if required, or more if errors are encountered.
+Re-running the script might solve some problems.

 	```sh
 	./setup.sh